2227500/Kitchenett/README.md

 # 🎤 Credits:

-NPC'S are fomr microsoft rocketbox, https://github.com/microsoft/Microsoft-Rocketbox and animations are from https://www.mixamo.com.
+NPC'S are from microsoft rocketbox, https://github.com/microsoft/Microsoft-Rocketbox and animations are from https://www.mixamo.com.
 Low poly cartoon house from unity assset store.
 Dialogue provider by YarnSpinner.
 Some custom scripts supplied by Seb and Ted from Swansea University Virtual Reality.